Skip to main content

 Bringing history to the forefront, the History's Mysteries Young Writers Competition challenges students to imagine the history behind a selection of significant museum artefacts and tell it in a short story.

-Bunbury Museum and Heritage Centre will be touring a small collection of museum artefacts to local schools.
-The artefacts will be displayed in the Museum during the April and July school holidays and displayed at schools during Term 2.
+Bunbury Museum and Heritage Centre will be touring a small collection of museum objects and ephemera to local schools.
+The objects will be shown in the Museum during the April and July school holidays and displayed at schools during Term 2.

-We would like to call on Bunbury’s young authors to imagine some of the whaling stories lost to time by writing a short story featuring a chosen museum artefact.
+We would like to call on Bunbury’s young authors to imagine some of these stories lost to time by writing a short story featuring a chosen museum artefact.

 • Stories may be written independently or at school.